Spades

 Head spade.
 Blade is 3-5/8" wide, 10" long, 7/16" thick, shank is 1" diameter.
 Overall length is 40-3/4".

-The heaviest spade was the head spade, often sharpened on three edges and used by the captain or first mate to cut through bones when decapitating a whale.
-The great weight was needed to add momentum to the thrust to help chop the large bones.
-The edges were sharpened as well as the chisel end so the spade could be wielded like an axe.
-The blades were at least a half inch thick and the shanks were about one inch in diameter.
-Overall, the head spades were three to four feet long, and they weremounted to heavy poles.
-The sockets of these spades were frequently made with an extension sleeve on one side to add support to the pole; two or three holes were provided in the extension for screwing or pinning the spade to the pole.
+The heaviest spade used in whaling was the head spade, often sharpened on three edges and utilized by the captain or first mate to cut through bones when decapitating a whale.
+Its significant weight provided the necessary momentum to help chop through large bones.
+These spades were sharpened not only at the chisel end but also along the edges, allowing them to be wielded like an axe.
+The blades were typically at least a half inch thick, and the shanks were about one inch in diameter.
+Head spades measured three to four feet in length overall and were mounted to heavy poles.
+To add support, the sockets often featured an extension sleeve with two or three holes for screwing or pinning the spade to the pole.

 Back to top of the page